-1. Member of household or relationship test.
-To meet this test, the person must either live with you for the entire year as a member of your household or

-2 If neither the person nor the person's spouse is required to file a return but they file a joint return to claim a refund of tax withheld, you may answer "no" to this be related to you in one of the ways listed under Relatives who do not have to live with you in Publication 501.
+Member of household or relationship test.
+To meet this test, a person either must live with you all year as a member of your household or must be related to you in one of the ways listed under Relatives who do not have to live with you in Publication 501.